MrBitBucket/reportlab-mirror/README.txt

 3. Prerequisites / Dependencies
 ===============================
-This works with Python versions 2.7 or >=3.5.
+This works with Python versions >=3.6.
 Older versions are available going back to Python 1.5 or thereabouts.

 There are no absolute prerequisites beyond the Python